rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

    - Include display of notes in board selection dropdowns

 **Version 0.7**:
-   - Logic and UI for loading/unloading filaments in the changer.
+   - Logic and UI for loading/unloading filaments in the exchanger.
    - Logic and UI for loading/unloading filaments in the 3D printer.

 **Version 0.8**: